bcwaters/ai_cmd/grok/README.md

   meta response

 ## future features

+ - design readable results for tree mode if in the terminal

+ - past prompts should be included in the context as a seperate system prompt.

 - tree mode should have a more inteeligent follow up question. there sections keywords can be intergated into the prompt
 - TODO debug markdown parsing output. it seem ```<script> tag break it and ``` ticks ```